 Thierry Voet holds a Master of Science in Bioscience Engineering: Cell- and Gene Biotechnology from the University of Leuven (KU Leuven, Belgium), and an inter-university post-graduate in Human Genetics.
-He obtained his PhD in the Department of Human Genetics (KU Leuven), and performed postdoctoral research within the VIB (Flemish Institute for Biotechnology) and SymBioSys (KU Leuven) – pioneering single-cell microarray analyses.
+He obtained his PhD in the Department of Human Genetics (KU Leuven), and performed postdoctoral research within VIB (Flemish Institute for Biotechnology) and SymBioSys (KU Leuven) – pioneering single-cell microarray analyses.
 In 2010, he joined the Cancer Genome Project at the Wellcome Trust Sanger Institute (WTSI, UK) to explore next-generation sequencing technologies for single-cell genomics.
 Since 2011, he is an Associate Faculty member at WTSI, and a founding member of the Sanger-EBI Single-Cell Genomics Centre.
-Since 2014, he is associate professor at KU Leuven following a 5-year tenure track at the university of Leuven.
-His research focuses on (1) the development of wet-lab and computational methods for single-cell (epi)genomics and transcriptomics.
-(2) The application of these methods to study functional genetic heterogeneity, as well as DNA-mutation, in normal development and in disease processes.
+Since 2014, he is Associate Professor at KU Leuven following a 5-year tenure track.
+In 2017 he was appointed Full Professor at KU Leuven.
+He focuses on (1) the development of methods for single-cell (epi)genomics and transcriptomics.
+(2) The application of these methods to study the nature, extent and biology of cellular heterogeneity in development and disease.